felipebrunet/icriptopos/README.md

 The terminal currently supports:
 - Connection to BTCPay Server for accepting payments in bitcoin (on chain and lightning, plus altcoins via plugins).
 - Connection to LNBits Server for accepting payments in bitcoin (on chain and lightning).
-- Connection to Buda.com for accepting payments in bitcoin (lightning).
+- Connection to Buda.com for accepting payments in bitcoin (lightning only).

 TODOs:
 Enabling payments to Buda.com with bitcoin onchain.